InformaticsMatters/squonk2-auto3d/data-manager/docs/im-auto3d/auto3d.md

 * **Optimisation steps**: Maximum optimization steps for each structure.
 Default `5000`.
 * **Convergence threshold**: Optimization is considered as converged if maximum force is below this threshold.
 Default `0.003`.
 * **Threshold**: If the RMSD between two conformers are within threshold, they are considered as duplicates.
 Default `0.3`.
-* **Delimiter**: delimiter to use in output file.
+* **Delimiter**: Delimiter used in SMILES file.
 Default: tab.
-Ignored in sdf output
+Ignored in sdf.
-* **ReadHeader**: Read header from the input file.
+* **ReadHeader**: Read header from the SMILES input file.
 Default: False.
-Ignored in sdf output
+Ignored in sdf.

+## Limitations

+1. Currently, only `rdkit` is supported for both tautomer- and isomer generation.

 ## Related topics